- Salary

 Canada Training Credit

-The Canada training credit is a new refundable credit available for eligible tuition and other fees paid for courses taken in 2020 and subsequent taxation years.
+The Canada training credit is a refundable credit available for eligible tuition and other fees paid for courses taken in 2020 and subsequent taxation years.

-If the criteria was met for 2020-2022, a limit of $750 is available for 2023.
-If no amount was claimed for 2020 through 2022, that also carries forward so you may have as much as $1000 available for the 2023 tax year.
+If the criteria were met for 2020-2023, a limit of $1,000 is available for 2024.
+If no amount was claimed for 2020 through 2023, that also carries forward so you may have as much as $1,250 available for the 2024 tax year.

-To the extent that tuition and fees that would otherwise be eligible for the existing tuition tax credit are incurred, half the incurred amount, up to the maximum credit limit available to you can be claimed as a refundable credit in the year.
+To the extent that tuition and fees that would otherwise be eligible for the existing tuition tax credit are incurred, half the incurred amount, up to the maximum credit limit available to you, can be claimed as a refundable credit in the year.

 You can still claim the existing tuition tax credit, but your tuition amount will be reduced by the amount of the Canada Training Credit you have claimed.
 For example: if your tuition amount is $10,000 and you claim $250 for the Canada Training Credit, the final amount of tuition used to calculate the tuition credit will be $9,750 ($10,000-$250).